Bike

 If you are planning on biking fast, please save your energy for the main loop.
 The connector trails that lead to the main loop are typically filled with runners and children, and you should take it slow in these areas.

 Flatwoods sits in a low lying area, and is prone to seasonal flooding.
 You may want to ask around on Facebook to see what the current conditions are if/when it has been particularly rainy.
-Of the two entrances, the Morris Bridge is generally the nicer of the two, as it has a shaded picnic area and isn’t usually as crowded as Bruce B Downs.
+Of the two entrances, the Morris Bridge is generally the nicer of the two: it has a shaded picnic area and isn’t usually as crowded as Bruce B Downs.
 However, Bruce B Downs sits next to several post-ride food spots such as Panera, Dunkin, and Chick-Fil A.

 (Image courtesy of Tripadvisor.com)